Transaction Attributes Extended table

 Integer

-The total number of items cancelled by the customer during the time period.
+The total number of items canceled by the customer during the time period.
 Available columns:

 Note